 Boot Camps Can Help Troubled Teens Change their Behavior, But Many Teen Issues Go Beyond the Behavior

 Despite the fact that boot camps can help troubled teens in some cases, most teenage issues are more complicated than they appear on the surface and may only be symptoms of other problems.
 Boot camps rely entirely on modifying behavior; they do not offer the counseling or therapeutic input to help teens heal from the true root issues.
 For teens showing anxiety, depression, drug or alcohol use, low self-esteem, emotional disorders, and in fact most forms of rebellious behavior, the stressful boot camp environment may prove harmful instead, if it isn’t set up in a way that the discipline is coupled with Christian love and support.

-Most boot camps in Cary, NC on their own will not deal with family issues but simply return a somewhat more obedient teen to the same home situation in which he was struggling.
-Then he will return to old habits.
-For this reasons, boot camps in Cary, NC may be a short-term solution at best, and may be harmful to the teen at worst.
-Fact is, teens often revert to past behavior after returning home from short-term boot camps, because the length of the program doesn’t make the good attitudes, respect and discipline a habit in their life.
+Most boot camps in Cary, North Carolina fail to deal with underlying issues and attitudes but simply return a somewhat more obedient teen to the same home situation in which he was struggling.
+Boys who attend boot camps are more likely to return to old habits.
+In fact, boot camps in Cary, North Carolina may be a short-term solution at best, and may be harmful to the teen at worst.
+Sadly, teens often revert to past behavior after returning home from short-term boot camps, because the length of the program doesn’t instill the attitude changes as a habit in their life.